ufukefe/IME/README.md

 2. Use get_names.py to select algorithms and datasets.

-3. You can put your own algorithm on Algorithm folder to evaluate with writing a wrapper with the same format.
+3. You can put your own algorithm on Algorithm folder to evaluate with creating a wrapper with the same format.
+This wrapper should output the matched pixel positions between two images using the selected algorithm.

 4. You can put your own dataset on Dataset folder to evaluate by arranging the proper format.
-Dataset should be in the form of Dataset/subset/subsubset/image1.png
+Dataset should be in the form of Dataset/subset/subsubset/

-## Reproducing Results Given in the Paper
+## Reproducing Results Given in our Paper

 We provide the results given in our paper in ICCV_Results folder.
 To reproduce the results, you can run an experiment for a specific ratio test or confidence threshold and copy the results in the relevant ratio threshold folder in hpatches_classical or hpatches_deep folder.
 Then, you can run rt_fig.py and auc_fig.py scripts to save and view the figures.